hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 categories:
     - explore
 factchecked: "no"
-iframe: "<iframe width='970' height='546' src='https://youtu.be/DROZUstnsnw' frameborder='0' allowfullscreen></iframe>"
 ---

 <!-- what is it -->
 Incineration is just a fancy word for controlled combustion.
-Combustion, more often referred to as burning, is a high-temperature exothermic chemical reaction between a fuel and an oxidant, in this case waste and atmospheric oxygen.
+Often referred to as burning, combustion is a high-temperature exothermic chemical reaction between a fuel and an oxidant, in this case waste and atmospheric oxygen.
 Heat and light energy is released during this reaction and transferred to the surroundings, hence it is called an exothermic reaction.